-This one is not difficult to like even with expectations, it is little wonder as to why Kodak’s Ektar is a favourite amongst film photographers.
-The secret to that is high contrast and saturated colour, something that quickly captures people’s interest and curiosity.
+This one is not difficult to like even with high expectations.
+No wonder Kodak’s Ektar is a favourite amongst film photographers.
+The secret to that is high contrast and saturated colour, traits that quickly capture anyone’s interest and curiosity.

-True, Ektar does render fairer skins with red hue but it doesn't really affect the skin tone of south east Asians’.
-Grain amount is minimal and it is one of the many film that requires a healthy amount of sunlight to bring the best out Ektar.
+True, Ektar does render fairer skins with a red hue but it doesn't really affect the skin tone of south east Asians’.
+Grain is minimal and it is one of the many film that requires a healthy amount of sunlight to bring the best out of.
 It is a negative generously spared in my refrigerator.

 Shot on Canon EOS 3 paired to a Canon EF 35mm f/2 IS

-Weighing Kodak’s other golden child, Portra 160, Ektar’s attention grasping vivid colours is hyperactive by comparison.
+Having Kodak’s other golden child in mind, Portra 160, Ektar’s attention grasping colours is hyperactive by comparison.
 What a photographer wishes to paint in a picture is easily portrayed through Ektar given how contrasty it is by nature.
 When light is not on your side, pictures will still turn out favourable with a hint of magenta.
-Despite constrained by slow speed, Ektar’s able to perform up to two stops of underexposure.
+Despite constrained by slow speed, Ektar is able to perform up to two stops of underexposure.

-It is an incredibly low grain film but I personally wish for more as that will bring about more character in a photograph.
+It is a low grain film but I personally wish for more as that will bring about more character in a photograph.
 Whenever slide film’s not available, Ektar 100 is where I would turn to.

 Shot on Canon AE1-P paired to a Canon FD 50mm f/1.4